HISTORY

 the client’s target populations, but also the needs

-demands) the sponsoring organization to see itself as
+demanded) the sponsoring organization to see itself as

 included in the broad circle of proposed outcomes and

-a successful project which meets the target populations’
+successful project which met the target populations’

 in placing itself within the affected communities, as